DogariuMatei/dds25-12/HowToRun.md

 ----------
 You need `minikube` and `kubectl` installed locally
 ---------
-We wrote a bash script that runs everything by itself `deploy-minikube-custom.sh`, make sure to run it, wait, and PAY ATTENTION TO THE LAST LINE IN THE OUTPUT.
-You have to paste minikubes ip into the WDM benchmark `urls.json` file.
+We wrote a bash script that runs everything by itself `RUN-ME-IF-LINUX.sh` or `RUN-ME-IF-WINDOWS-WSL.sh`, make sure to run it, wait, and PAY ATTENTION TO THE LAST LINE IN THE OUTPUT.
+You have to paste the right IP into the WDM benchmark `urls.json` file.
-After it finishes and you've pasted what you needed to, please run `minikube dashboard`
+After it finishes and you've pasted what you needed to, please run `minikube dashboard` to see pods status, kill them, restart them, etc.

 -------
 Manual run: